grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 With that in mind, there are a number of non-performance related reasons for errors, which includes, but is not limited to:

 - You're making invalid requests:
-  - Invalid URLs, eg. with a typo in it or a hostname that is not in the public DNS system.
+  - Invalid URLs, e.g. with a typo in it or a hostname that is not in the public DNS system.
-  - Missing required headers, eg. authentication/authorization headers or user-agent.
+  - Missing required headers, e.g. authentication/authorization headers or user-agent.
   - Sending the wrong body data.
 - You're trying to test a system that's behind a firewall.
 - You're hitting a rate limit.